- Soil Preparation

 If a soil test is not done, a general guideline is to apply 6 pounds of 10-10-10 per 100 linear row feet before planting.
-Sidedress two to three times during the growing season with ammonium nitrate (34-0-0) at a rate of 1 pound per 100 feet of row.
+Fertilizer can also be broadcast at a rate of 30 pounds per 1,000 square feet.
+Sidedress two to three times during the growing season with ammonium nitrate (34-0-0) at a rate of 3 to 5 pounds per 100 feet of row.
 More frequent sidedressing may be required on sandy soils or when excessive rain occurs.
 Sidedressing involves digging a shallow trench on one side of the row, near the plant, and applying fertilizer.
-It is then covered with soil.
-(Figures 3 and 4)
+It is then covered with soil (Figures 3 and 4).

 Water is vital to ensure a good stand of corn.
 Corn requires a minimum of 1 inch of water per week for normal development.
 The most critical periods for water are during pollination and during final ear filling.

 Water sufficiently to moisten the soil to a depth of 6 inches.
 Irrigate in the early morning or early evening to allow foliage to dry before dark.
-Soaker hoses placed along-side of rows are an excellent way to irrigate corn and conserve water.
+Soaker hoses or drip irrigation placed alongside rows are an excellent way to irrigate corn and conserve water.

 Sweet corn matures in 60 to 100 days, depending on the variety.
 For a continuous harvest, plant early, mid and late season varieties or make successive two-week plantings of the same variety.